 - Multiple conference registrations or training classes are not considered to be violations under the split purchases policy.
 Rather, event registration fees are considered to be the total of the individual registration fee.
 For example: It is acceptable for a Cardholder to register six people (six individual registrations), at $1,000 per registration, using six different transactions.

 - Exceptions up to $10,000 single purchase limit may be granted on a limited basis with approval from the campus controller.

 Cardholders are required to inform each merchant of the University's status as a tax-exempt organization.
 Taxes being charged consistently on a Cardholder's transactions may indicate the Cardholder is not letting vendors know that the University is tax exempt.

 The purchase of most travel-related expenses for both employees and non-employees is prohibited on the Procurement Card.
 This includes:

 - Car Rental; and,

-- Cardholders may use the Procurement Card to pay for conference/event registration fees.
+- Conference/Event registration fees.
 Registrations that include a lodging deposit as part of the registration may be purchased on the Procurement Card.
 Separate charges for lodging - that is, lodging that is not included on the conference registration form - cannot be paid on the Procurement Card.

-- Cardholders may use the Procurement Card to purchase ground transportation for groups or for individual non-employees.
+- Ground transportation for groups or for individual non-employees.
 This includes taxi services, shuttle services, bus passes, vehicle and driver services, other transportation services, and parking.

-- Cardholders may use the Procurement Card to purchase lodging from University of Colorado-owned facilities for either employees or non-employees.
+- Lodging from University of Colorado-owned facilities for either employees or non-employees.

-- Cardholders may use the Procurement Card to purchase restaurant meals if the meal is part of an Official Function and is in accordance with the PSC Procedural Statement Sensitive Expenses.
+- Restaurant meals if the meal is part of an Official Function and is in accordance with the Finance Procedural Statement Sensitive Expenses.